Illya Shevtsov: On loan to Inhulets Petrove

 In March 2021, he was loaned to Inhulets Petrove until the end of the 2020–21 season.
 He made his debut for that team on 7 March, against Kolos Kovalivka.
 On 3 April, he scored his first goal for Inhulets Petrove, converting a penalty kick against Mariupol.

 Return to Desna Chernihiv

 In summer 2021, Shevtsov returned to Desna Chernihiv.
 On 25 July, he made his 2021–22 season debut against Chornomorets Odesa, coming on as a substitute in the 81st minute.
 In 2022, following the Russian invasion of Ukraine, he terminated his contract with the club.

 On loan to Charlotte Independence

 In May 2022, he was loaned to Charlotte Independence in USL League One.
 On 5 June, he made his league debut against Greenville Triumph, replacing Grayson Barber in the 63rd minute.
 On 26 June, he scored his first goal for the club, in a match against Forward Madison.
-On 10 September 2022, he had the go-ahead score against Greenville for the 2-1 victory.
+On 10 September 2022, he had the go-ahead score against Greenville for the 2–1 victory.
 In December 2022 his contract with the club was expired.

+Chornomorets Odesa

+On 6 September 2024, Shevtsov joined Ukrainian Premier League side Chornomorets Odesa, making his debut against Obolon Kyiv on 4 October 2024.
+He scored his first club and league goal in this match.